Edrusb/LinuxQoS/README.md

 In conclusion, and to end the packet emission process, when its the turn to class 1:10 to emit a packet regarding other classes definititons and parent class definition, the queue 10: is asked a packet that if present is sent over then network

+## Troubleshooting and observations

+A couple of very interesting command  to see the QoS in action is:

+    tc -s class show dev eth0
+    tc -s qdisc show dev eth0

 ## Putting things in the correct order
 We followed above the order of transmission of a packet from the application to the network information card (NIC), now let's put back in place the objects regarding their definitions and dependencies in the Linux kernel: